Important winegrower family in the Bordeaux

 and barrel aging

 influenced white wine production throughout France and abroad.
-He is considered a leading specialist regarding the aging
+He is considered a leading specialist in the aging

-of white wines for which he has an oak barrel fermentation with Maceration propagated.
-He also works for several wineries, including for Château Cheval Blanc
+of white wines for which he has an oak barrel fermentation Maceration propagated.
+He also advises several wineries, including for Château Cheval Blanc

 and Château La Tour-Martillac